 Students from Madagascar University went on strike again on Friday (16 April) after a three-week shutdown by the authorities.

-Students from Madagascar University went on strike again on Friday (16 April) after a three-week shutdown by the authorities.
+Background: Students from Madagascar University went on strike again on Friday (16 April) after a three-week shutdown by the authorities.
 The University, in the capital Tananarive, was due to re-open on Friday -- but most of the students stayed away from classes.
 The dispute continues despite warnings from the island's President Philibert Isiranana that he will again shut the University -- this time for the rest of the year.

 The dispute, over students' claims for a ruling body composed of government officials, lecturers and students, continued during a meeting of representatives of French-speaking universities from all over the world.
 The conference, being held at Madagascar University, opened on Saturday.